RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/programming/build-from-source.md

       and disable debug information. **Set this for optimal performance**.

 Upon running the above command, CMake will check your system to see if everything is available.
-If it complains about not finding something, wither install it via the method described in the section above, or build it from source and include its install prefix in the `CMAKE_PREFIX_PATH` environment variable.
+If it complains about not finding something, either install it via the method described in the section above, or build it from source and include its install prefix in the `CMAKE_PREFIX_PATH` environment variable.

 If this step is successful, proceed to building and installing the package.